Packet Capture Overview

 如欲查看中文版本,请点击 这里

-Cisco Meraki Support seeks prior written permission from a customer’s Organization Administrator or Network Administrator before initiating a packet capture on behalf of a customer.
+Meraki support seeks prior written permission from a customer’s organization administrator or network administrator before initiating a packet capture on behalf of a customer.

 Once a capture is complete, the data can only be accessed via the output selected.
-To ensure privacy and security, packet capture data is not stored in the Meraki cloud. > this is only applicable for traditional packet capture
+To ensure privacy and security, traditional packet capture data is not stored in the Meraki cloud.

-Only Organization-wide and Network-wide administrator accounts will full access can use the packet capture tool.
-Read-only and monitor-only network administrator accounts will not be able to access this tool.
+Only Organization-wide and Network-wide administrator accounts with full access can use the packet capture tool.
+Read-only and monitor-only network administrator accounts are unable to access this tool.

 Learn more with this free online training course on the Meraki Learning Hub: